A Level Results

 Much has been written about “meeting and exceeding standards” in order for a school to be considered “outstanding”.
 Regulators routinely expect schools to rise to this kind of challenge in order to earn their approval.
 Malcolm Greenhalgh offers some advice about responding positively, while remaining unashamedly student–centred.

 “Personalised Learning is hard” – (Michael Feldstein, 2015)

 Neil Jarrett writes that personalising the learning of every student in the primary classroom is not easy.
 Until recently, he had frequently tried to juggle too many activities and rushed around attempting to support too many students.
 However, he has found a way forward.

 Five steps to help students develop the planning habit

 How many times have you made the comment “It is important to plan your work” at the end of a Grade 11 or 12 (Year 12 & 13) essay?
 A student who writes without planning often shows that he or she “knows things” but, frustratingly, they have not “used what they know” to write a relevant answer.
 Here Andy Homden suggests five steps to help students develop “the planning habit” in order to write more effectively.

-The final countdown to the new linear A Level exams is now on.
-There will be challenges, but the new regime will be a great leveller and if students are prepared well, they will have every chance to shine.
+Now that A Level syllabuses are almost entirely assessed in high-stake exams at the end of two years, they have rejoined the ranks of courses based on ‘linear’ assessment, alongside the IB Diploma.
+This form of assessment is challenging, but linear assessment is a great leveller and if students are prepared well, they will have every chance to shine.
 Andy Homden offers six tips for successful teaching of linear courses.